schungx/Dojo-TypeScript/Manual.md

 VII.
 Other TypeScript definition files
 --------------------------------------

-The file "dojo.d.ts" contains definitions for most of Dojo, but some subsystems are split into separate definition files in order to improve compilation speed and checking speed in Visual Studio.
+The file `dojo.d.ts` contains definitions for most of Dojo, but some subsystems are split into separate definition files in order to improve compilation speed and checking speed in Visual Studio.

-Similarly, "dijit.d.ts" only contains base widget definitions.
+Similarly, `dijit.d.ts` only contains base widget definitions.
 Other widgets are defined in separate, grouped definition files.

-When these other definitions are needed, you must put in additional "/// <reference path="..." />" lines to pull in the relevant definition files.
+When these other definitions are needed, you must put in additional `/// <reference path="..." />` lines to pull in the relevant definition files.

 The complete list of definition files is as follows: